 Abstract Body, Tables, and Figures

-- Abstracts submitted for the ASH annual meeting are published in a special, online-only November supplemental issue of Blood, the Journal of the American Society of Hematology.
+- Abstracts submitted for the ASH annual meeting are published in an online-only, Late-Breaking Abstracts November supplemental issue of Blood, the Journal of the American Society of Hematology.
 Abstracts will be typeset from the text submitted by the author without copyediting changes.
 It is the responsibility of the author to proofread the abstract carefully.
 This includes the author list.

 - The entire body of the abstract, excluding tables, must not exceed 3,800 characters.
 Spaces are not included in this number.
 Title, authors' names, affiliations, figures, and tables are not included in the character count.